-- Remove dressing in 5 days and apply Band-aid or sterile gauze to cover incisions. - You may shower immediately after surgery but must keep the bulky dressing dry. - Keep Steri-strips (small white strips over incisions) in place until they fall off or they are removed at your first post-operative visit. - Showering with the wound uncovered in 5 days is fine; be sure to pat the incision dry afterwards and DO NOT scrub your incisions. - DO NOT scrub the area; just allow water/soap to wash over you. - DO NOT apply ointments or creams to your incision sites.
+- Recommend leaving the post-operative bandage until follow up visit in 2 weeks. - If it becomes wet or soiled, you may change it with one of the provided bandages. - Keep Dermabond (purple mesh) in place until it falls off or it is removed at your first post-operative visit.
+It may begin to peel off in the shower, just trim the ends if it does. - If you have an incisional wound vac, detailed instructions will be given to you at the time of discharge. - Showering immediately with bandage on is okay (change if becomes soaked); showering after 7 days with exposed incision is okay, just be sure to pat the incision dry afterwards and DO NOT scrub your incisions. - DO NOT scrub the area; just allow water/soap to wash over you. - DO NOT apply ointments or creams to your incision sites.
 They should remain clean and dry. - DO NOT bathe or swim until approved by your surgeon.
-You CANNOT submerge your incisions (pool, hot tub, bath, etc.) for approximately 4 weeks following your surgery to help prevent infection.
+You CANNOT submerge your incisions (pool, hot tub, bath, beach, etc.) for approximately 4 weeks following your surgery to help prevent infection.